Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Your child has severe watery diarrhea or a swollen abdomen.

-- Your child has muscle weakness or trouble moving his arms or legs.
+- Your child has muscle weakness or trouble moving his or her arms or legs.

-- Your child's eyes are moving quickly, and he has problems walking straight.
+- Your child's eyes are moving quickly, and he or she has problems walking straight.

 When should I contact my child's healthcare provider?